bchew/dynamodump/README.md

   --writeCapacity WRITECAPACITY
+                        Change the temp write capacity of the DynamoDB table to restore to [defaults to 100, optional] --restoreCapacityRatio
+                        Ratio that defines the final capacity of restored table.
+By default is 1.
+                        Use 2 to get the double capacity and 0.1 to get 10% [optional]
-                        Change the temp write capacity of the DynamoDB table to restore to [defaults to 100, optional] --host HOST           Host of local DynamoDB [required only for local] --port PORT           Port of local DynamoDB [required only for local] --accessKey ACCESSKEY
+  --host HOST           Host of local DynamoDB [required only for local] --port PORT           Port of local DynamoDB [required only for local] --accessKey ACCESSKEY